 It seems, however, that traditional marketing may not be packing quite the punch it used to.
 People have lost faith in gimmicky and overstated mass marketing campaigns.
-According to a recent survey conducted by customer service technology platform Gladly, just 8% of customers base their purchase decisions on company-issued advertising.
+According to a recentsurveyconducted by customer service technology platform Gladly, 79% of customers say personalized service is more important than personalized marketing.

 In today’s global village, with a plethora of offerings at our fingertips, just how do we wade through the anonymity to choose what to buy?
 Some 55% of consumers rely on reviews on websites and social media – strength in numbers.
 Others, 36%, rely on advice from family and friends.
 These are the people who know us best and can vouch for a product or service that is likely to meet our requirements.
 Then, of course, there are influencers.
 The people who know (if not dictate) what is on trend.
 For many, they define the aspirational, speaking to a life we wish we had – and are willing to spend a pretty penny striving for.

 This is called Social Proofing which is a psychological and social phenomenon and is a type of confirmatory bias.

 Recommendations, then.
 But what makes a product or service worthy of recommendation (other than a hefty reimbursement in the case of Instagram stars)?
 What is it that consumers want?